sonifydata/twotone.io/_posts/2019-02-26-prussian-horse-kick-data.md

 modified: ''
 categories:
 - examples
-excerpt: A data sonification of Prussian Cavalry Killed by Horse Kicks
+excerpt: Sonification of a data set of the number of Prussian soldiers killed by horse kicks from 1875-1894.
 tags:
 - examples
 - videos